awsdocs/aws-systems-manager-user-guide/doc_source/automation-actions.md

 Required: No

 [onFailure](#failProp)
-Indicates whether the automation should abort, continue, or go to a different step on failure\.
+Indicates whether the automation should stop, continue, or go to a different step on failure\.
 The default value for this option is abort\.
 Type: String
 Valid values: Abort \| Continue \| step:*step\_name*
 Required: No